English

 Children are given spellings to practice each week at home.
 There are online games which are designed to be used at home to support children with their weekly spellings.
 Parents and carers should also practise the weekly spellings each day for 10 minutes at home to consolidate children’s understanding.

-Children who need support with their handwriting will be given Letter join home learning packs, which consist of fine motor skills activities and spellings of high frequency words.
+Children who need support with their handwriting will be given Kinetic Letters home learning worksheets.
 Parents and carers should support children to complete these activities so their handwriting is joined consistently.